If you’re looking to shape up in the new year, you’re in good company. “Lose weight” is consistently one of the most popular New Year’s resolutions.

-Whether it’s trying to find time or shelling out money for equipment, exercising can be a hassle, and even minor obstacles can be damaging in the early stages of habit forming, says Sandra Aamodt, Ph.D., a neuroscientist and author of Why Diets Make Us Fat.
+Whether it’s trying to find the time or shelling out money for equipment, exercising can be a hassle, and even minor obstacles can be damaging in the early stages of habit-forming, says Sandra Aamodt, Ph.D., a neuroscientist, and author of Why Diets Make Us Fat.

 4. Make exercise more social

 Everyone knows that exercising with a friend increases your chances that your workout will actually happen.

 Turns out your workout buddy doesn’t even have to be a real person.
 A Michigan State University study found that a virtual workout partner can help you push yourself harder, and up to 24 percent longer.